Post-Less Hip Distraction

 Both from the patient’s and surgeon’s point of view, there are challenges with the use of a perineal post.
 The biggest concern for experienced surgeons and largest barrier for new hip arthroscopists is not the surgery itself.
 Instead, it’s the possible complications that could occur based on the positioning of the patient when using a perineal post.
 Some complications include:

-Pudendal nerve neuropraxia: Pudendal nerve injury isn't uncommon after hip arthroscopy and has a reported rate of 1.8 percent in one review.
+- Pudendal nerve neuropraxia: Pudendal nerve neuropraxia after hip arthroscopy isn’t uncommon and has a reported rate of 1.8 percent in one review.
 Possible risk factors could include long traction times and the use of a perineal post. the pudendal nerve can be stretched or compressed, leading to permanent or temporary neuropathy.
 Reports show up to a 4.3 percent iatrogenic pudendal nerve and groin complication rate.

 Companies have developed tables and techniques to carry out post-less distraction to prevent complications such as the above.